Dd1235/Hacknite2024/frontend/Readme.md

 # Frontend

-This is the frontend repository for a intra college hackathon(Hacknite) for freshmen students at IIIT Bangalore.
+This is the frontend repository for a intra college hackathon(Hacknite) for freshmen students of IIIT Bangalore.

-This is a dummy NGO site, hosted [here](https://frontend-hacknite.vercel.app/) using vercel.
+This is a prototype NGO site created for the Hacknite hackathon.
+It is hosted [here](https://frontend-hacknite.vercel.app/) using Vercel.

 ## Getting Started